-Projects in this area adapt and apply economic and data management strategies and techniques to aid, guide, and inform government agencies' decisions and actions related to invasive species prioritization, resource allocation, detection, monitoring, management, and regulation.
-Also, some projects examine the interactions between the public and private sectors in preventing and managing invasive species; factors that motivate each party to act or fail to act in particular ways; and the incentives created by alternative programs, organizations, or rules.
-Two relevant topics are: "Allocation of Government Resources for Efficient Invasive Species Prevention and Management," and "Program, Policy, and Institutional Design To Encourage Private Sector Invasive Species Prevention and Management."
-Some general questions include:
+Projects in this area adapted and applied economic and data management strategies and techniques to aid, guide, and inform government agencies' decisions and actions related to invasive species prioritization, resource allocation, detection, monitoring, management, and regulation.
+Also, some projects examined the interactions between the public and private sectors in preventing and managing invasive species; factors that motivate each party to act or fail to act in particular ways; and the incentives created by alternative programs, organizations, or rules.
+Two relevant topics were: "Allocation of Government Resources for Efficient Invasive Species Prevention and Management," and "Program, Policy, and Institutional Design To Encourage Private Sector Invasive Species Prevention and Management."
+Some general questions included: